 Moderator: James Brink, MD, Radiologist-in-Chief, MGH; Juan M. Taveras Professor of Radiology, HMS

-Cardiovascular diseases remain the leading cause of death worldwide and a major source of health care spending, making this area ripe for AI-enabled innovations.
-Teams in academia and industry are pursuing a range of AI-based tools in cardiovascular medicine: from AI-powered drug discovery and diagnostics to automated cardiac image analyses and AI-guided care delivery pathways.
-Panelists will discuss these and other areas where AI is having a sizeable impact; the discussion will also include the perspectives of a patient who benefited from AI-enabled cardiovascular care.
+Cardiovascular diseases remain the leading cause of death worldwide and an expense, making this area ripe for AI-enabled innovations.
+Teams are pursuing a range of AI-based tools in cardiovascular medicine: including AI-powered drug discovery and diagnostics to automated cardiac image analyses and AI-guided care delivery pathways.
+Panelists will discuss where AI is having a sizeable impact.
+The discussion will also include the perspectives of a patient who benefited from AI-enabled cardiovascular care.

 Tuesday, April 9, 2019

 In 1984 Isaac Asimov was asked to predict what life in 2019 would be like.
-Using the same aperture, we as what will health care look like 35 years from now?
-What capabilities will clinicians have that they now struggle with?
-And what will be the biggest challenges?
-Current trends suggest that we will see some significant gains in the areas of cancer immunotherapy, gene therapy for devastating rare diseases, and treatments for common neuropsychiatric conditions, including schizophrenia and depression.
+Using the same aperture, we as what will constitute health care 35 years from now?
+Current trends suggest that there will be significant gains in immunotherapy, gene therapy, and breakthrough treatments for neurologic, cardiovascular and oncologic diseases.
 Panelists will draw on their visionary perspective and will reflect on what to expect and why.